A Devastating Choice

 Ibrahim’s stay in Qaraqosh was brief.
 In early August 2014, less than three weeks after he arrived, IS swept through Qaraqosh as well.
 Ibrahim and his family were forced to flee again.
 He still hoped he could return shortly.
 But it was not to be.

-Ibrahim and his wife, both of whom have cancer, live in a container in Ankawa, a predominantly Christian suburb of Erbil.
-Torn from their home, their business, their friends, and their community, they are trying to make a new life.
+Ibrahim and his wife, both of whom have cancer, settled in a container in Ankawa, a predominantly Christian suburb of Erbil.
+Torn from their home, their business, their friends, and their community, they had no choice but to make a new life.
 For months, Ibrahim's former Muslim neighbors would call to ask if he was OK—but he has not heard from them since the phone lines were cut.